How to Apply for a US Tourist Visa for Philippine Passport Holders

 - Someone checks your passport and DS-160 form.
 He will add a barcode on your passport then you will receive a card.
 You then need to queue according to your visa type.

 - Security check and preprocessing of your application.
 This is where they will verify your details and photo.

 - Fingerprints are scanned, and you need to show the barcode from your passport.

 - Relax and wait for your turn.
 Good luck!

-Interview At US Embassy in Stockholm, Sweden
+Interview at the US Embassy in Sweden

 When I entered the embassy, a guard asked what type of visa I am applying for and asked me to go to the first window to submit my documents.